ravigajul/PlayWrightForMe/README.md

 npx playwright test --grep-invert @mocking
 ```

+## npm outdated
+The npm outdated command is used to check which installed npm packages are outdated in your project.
+It compares the versions of your installed packages with the latest versions available in the npm registry.

 ## Trouble shooting
 1. If you encounter no tests found, ensure that the test is named *.spec.ts or *.test.ts .
 The file should be having keywords spec or test and having extensions .ts or .js or .mjs. - https://playwright.dev/docs/test-configuration#filtering-tests